-Board of Trustees Scholarship
+Board of Trustees Scholarship - Tuition Remission

-Full tuition (in-state) Awarded to employees, their spouses and their unmarried children living at home
+Full tuition (in-state)

+Awarded to employees, their spouses and their unmarried children living at home.
+Contact the Personnel Office for more information.

 Departmental Scholarships

 Award varies

 Pratt County High School Senior Grant

 The Pratt County High School Senior Grant has been established by the Pratt Community College Board of Trustees to provide tuition assistance for all graduating high school seniors who are residents of Pratt County or from a Pratt County high school, for the academic term (summer, fall, or spring) within three years of high school graduation.
 The grant will be given for an academic, technical, or health related program or for participation in an extracurricular activity or athletics.